avivharuzi/design-patterns/README.md

 # Design Patterns

-Implementation of Design Patterns in many languages
+Implementation of Design Patterns in many languages.